 rpmfusion-nonfree-updates RPM Fusion for EL 9 - Nonfree - Updates

-Enabling the RPM Fusion testing branch allows you to receive the latest software versions, if they are available in the testing repository, before making their way to the stable branch.
-Use with caution, just like any testing branch.
+Enabling the RPM Fusion testing branch allows you to receive the latest software versions, if available in the testing repository before they make their way to the stable branch.
+As with any testing branch, use with caution.

 Enable the Free Testing Updates Repository